hungds99/nohandcoder/README.md

 ## Acknowledgments

 - OpenAI for providing the GPT-4 API
-- The open-source community for various tools and libraries used in this project
+- The open-source community for their valuable contributions